jizhang-nz/gbk_transformer/README.md

 # GBK transformer
-Transformation of a GenBank file or files into a FASTA sequence file and a feature table.
+Transformation of a GenBank file into a FASTA sequence file and a feature table.

 ## Introduction